 What Are The Best Sewing Machines For Quilting?

 I have selected the machines below as my recommendation for the best sewing machines for quilting.
 The machines include models purposely built for quilting and regular sewing machines with quilting capabilities.
-I have chosen these machines carefully after spending ours researching them and talking to some of my sewing friends.
-Any one of the machines below is very capable and you should expect high-quality quilting from each of them.
+I have chosen these machines carefully after spending hours researching them and talking to some of my sewing friends.
+Any of the machines below is very capable, and you should expect high-quality quilting from each of them.

 #1: Brother PQ1500SL High-Speed Quilting and Sewing Machine